 The following are the steps on how to become a licensed plumber in New Jersey.

 Step 2: Choose to apply for an apprentice license, a master plumber’s license or journeyman license.
+Other plumbing specialties are available on that page.

 If you have not yet completed a state-certified apprenticeship or have earned a degree in plumbing, sanitary or mechanical engineering, then you may have to apply for your apprenticeship.